fstnetwork/Service-Friendly-Token-Standard/README.md

 #### Transfer and call:

-To make Token transfer and calling `receivcerContract` in one go, and to make these calls chainable and trustworthy, which guarantees that `value` and `msg.sender` are secured by the Token smart contract, hence the arguments checks and the replacement in Token smart contract will be very strict.
+To make Token transfer and calling `receivcerContract` in one go, and to make these calls chainable and trustworthy, which guarantees that `value` and `msg.sender` are secured by the Token smart contract, the arguments checks and the replacement in Token smart contract will be very strict.

 In `transferAndCall(address,uint256,bytes)`,

 - `address to` is the address of the `receiverContract`.
 - `uint256 value` is the Token value to be transferred.
-- `bytes data` is the calldata for all the post continuous processes, which is used with `to.call(data)`, including `fuction signature`, `value` and `msg.sender`
+- `bytes data` is the calldata for all post continuous processes, which is used with `to.call(data)`, including `fuction signature`, `value` and `msg.sender`

 Because `data` must contain the calldata to the `receiverContract`, the length would be at least **4 bytes signature + 32 bytes value + 32 bytes sender** = **68 bytes**.

-And do the checks below:
+And this function does the checks below:

 - `to` must not be Token smart contract itself.
 - The length of `data` must be equal or longer than 68 bytes
-- The Token transfer is successful before calling `receiverContract`
+- The Token transfer needs to be successful before calling `receiverContract`

-Then replace first two arguments in `data` by force, the original `data` must be in the form:
+Then replaces first two arguments in `data` by force, the original `data` must be in the form:

 ```
 [4 bytes signature][32 bytes value][32 bytes msg.sender][other calldata.....]
 ```

-We put `uint256 value` before `address sender` (`address from`) to not be confused by `address to` + `uint256 value` pair.
+We put `uint256 value` before `address sender` (`address from`) to not be confused by `address to` + `uint256 value` pair in normal `transfer(address,uint256)`.

 ```
 // Token Contract (TokenA, decimals = 18)